Mary Ann Boe

 They left the Black Hills in 1955 and settled in San Manuel, Arizona, where Bob worked in the copper mine and Sharon and Patrick were born.
 In 1957, they relocated to Grants, New Mexico, for a new mining opportunity.

-When her children were older, she returned to college to get her degree and graduated from BHTC in 1969.
-She taught grades first through eighth at the Moreau School North of Newell, was a librarian at Newell High School, and taught grade school in Nisland.
+She returned to college while her six children still were still in school and graduated from Black Hills State College in 1969.
+She served as the librarian at Newell High School, taught grades 1-8 at the Moreau School North of Newell and then taught grade school in Nisland.

-For many years, Mary Ann competed and excelled by winning gold and silver medals in running and jumping events at various state games in Wyoming, Montana, Utah, Nebraska, South Dakota and Huntsman World Games in St. George, Utah, and at the National Senior Games in St. Louis, MO (1989), Pittsburgh, PA (2005), and in Minneapolis (2015).
-In 1993, she received the Outstanding Female Athlete Award at the South Dakota Senior Games and she still holds national records for her age group.
+She competed in the Huntsman World Games in St. George, Utah in 1992 and 1999, and National Senior Games in St. Louis, Missouri (2001), Pittsburgh, Pennsylvania (2005) and in Minneapolis (2015).
+In 1993, she received the Outstanding Female Athlete Award at the South Dakota Senior Games and she still holds many state and national records.